 “Ginny.” he breathed, as he watched her climb into bed beside him.

 “You promised that you'd never leave me.”, she whispered.

 “I know I did, but your Mum didn't give me much choice.
 I didn't want to duel her, and besides, she had Bill and Charlie to back her up.”
 He said, smiling at her.
 “I didn't want to, I promise.”

 “I know.
 Time to sleep, love.”
 Ginny whispered, as she wrapped her arm around him.

 Harry moved towards her, finding a comfortable spot, and wrapping his arms around her.
 He was soon asleep, happy for the first time in months, with the woman he loved in his arms.
-Nothing could upset him now, not even the memories of those they had lost.
+Nothing could upset him now, not even the memories of those whom they had lost.
 Tomorrow was another day.
 They could mourn the lost and love the living then.
-For now, he was going to dream of the very happy future that he saw himself and his sleeping beauty sharing.
+For now, he was going to dream of the new beginnings and hopefully very happy future that he saw himself and his sleeping beauty sharing.